NickGolovanov/Data-Processing-INT/README.md

 - **Scenario Testing:** Ensures the system works as expected in various use cases.
 - **Contract Testing:** Verifies that the APIs meet the agreed-upon contract between the backend and frontend teams.

-You can access the Postman collection through the following link:

 ### Documentation